What do I do with my shrimp when I go on holiday?

 If you’ve added leaves to feed your shrimp, make sure to soak them beforehand to remove excess tannins, as too much can affect water quality.
 It’s a bit like marinating a steak – you want the flavor, but not too much.

 Remove any unnecessary equipment, such as heaters, if they’re not needed during your absence.
-Think of it as turning off the lights before leaving the house – it’s a small step that can make a big difference.
+Think of it as turning off the lightsOpens in a new tab. before leaving the house – it’s a small step that can make a big difference.

 Rili Eating Snowflake Shrimp Food